-On the day a student is absent, the parent must call the 24-hour Pleasant Run Elementary Attendance Line at 825-7070 - option 1 to report the reason for the absence.
+On the day a student is absent, the parent must call the 24-hour Colerain Elementary Attendance Line at 385-8740 - Ext.
+4101 to report the reason for the absence/tardy.
 If a phone call is not received, the school will utilize its Automated Attendance System to alert you to your child's absence from school.
 It is imperative that we have the most recent phone contact for you.
 Upon returning to school, the student must submit a doctor's note if applicable.
-Homework may be requested when a child is out more than two days.
+Homework may be requested when a child is out more than two (2) days.
+All requests must be received by 10:00 a.m.